Emerging Technologies Engineering Testing and Evaluation

 Shared Data Set for Flat-Plate PV Module Model Validations

-This project is developing a comprehensive data set of measured I-V curves and associated meteorological data for PV modules representing all flat-plate PV technologies and for the weather conditions of three climatically different locations (Colorado, Florida, and Oregon).
+This project developed a comprehensive data set of measured I-V curves and associated meteorological data for PV modules representing all flat-plate PV technologies and for the weather conditions of three climatically different locations (Colorado, Florida, and Oregon).
 The data set contains more than 1 million I-V curves.
 The data set is publicly available, and for the first time, will allow researchers to develop and/or validate PV module performance models using commonly available and quality-assessed data.
 For information on the content and format of the data set, please see the user's manual.
 For access to the data, please contact Bill Marion at email@example.com for the ftp instructions.

 This project is developing improved methods for accounting for the direct normal spectral irradiance distribution, estimating cell temperature, and translating performance to reference conditions.
 The goal is to reduce the seasonal variability in the outdoor performance rating measurements of concentrating photovoltaic (CPV) modules from the current value of 10% to 5% or less.